 A Federal Perkins loan bears a modest interest rate.
 Borrowers are required to begin repayment of principal and interest nine months after they cease to be at least half-time students.
-Repayment may extend over a ten-year period; however, there is a minimum rate of repayment.
+Repayment may extend over a ten-year period; however, there is a minimum payment of $40.00 a month.

 Hinson-Hazlewood College Student Loan Program

 Texas residents who meet eligibility requirements may borrow funds to meet a portion of their school expenses.
 The loan carries a modest interest rate.
 Repayment begins six months after graduation or withdrawal from the university.
 The application for this loan is found at http://www.hhloans.com.

 Also called a Direct Loan, funds from this program are made available to students from the U.S Department of Education.
 As of July 1, 2012 all graduate Federal Direct Stafford Loans are unsubsidized.
 The maximum amount a student can borrow from this program in an academic year depends on the student's total cost of education as determined by the school and what other forms of financial aid the student is receiving.
 Graduate student may not borrow more than $20,500 in an academic year.
 The unsubsidized Direct Stafford Loan accrues interest while the student is in school; a student may choose to pay the accruing interest while in school or may defer the repayment of the interest until after graduation, when it is added to the principle of the loan.
 Students completing a FAFSA will automatically be considered for this program.